syncfusion-content/maui-docs/MAUI/Segmented-Control/selection.md

 {% endhighlight %}
 {% endtabs %}

-## Notifying segment selection changes
+## Notifying Segment Selection Changes
 The `SelectionChanged` event is triggered, once the segment is selected in the Segmented control.
 The `SelectionChangedEventArgs` has the following values, which provides information for `SelectionChanged` event:

 * OldIndex